SforAiDl/KD_Lib/docs/usage/tutorials/optuna_with_KD_Lib.rst

     $ conda install -c conda-forge optuna

-To search for the best hyperparameters fot the VanillaKD algorithm -
+To search for the best hyperparameters for the VanillaKD algorithm -

 .. code-block:: python